In my opinion, there are few finer ways to arrive anywhere than by boat.

 And because simply arriving by boat isn’t always enough, diners at Lulu’s will often see guests arriving by air!
 Yes, imagine swooping down over the bridge and pulling up for dinner in a private seaplane.
 Although it sounds like something reserved for celebrities, it is actually something anyone can do as Rose and Ryan who run Fly The Beach operate their service from right next door.
 You can enjoy a sunset flight and arrive in time for dinner – just be prepared for the disappointed faces on other dinners when you step out of the plane – they were all hoping to see Jimmy Buffett of course!

-Where the Choctawhatchee Bay empties into the Intracoastal Waterway, buried beneath the CR79 Bridge lies Boon Docks restaurant.
+If you’re on the Choctawhatchee Bay and you go down the Intracoastal Canal, right as you enter West Bay, lies Boon Docks restaurant.
 Occupying the 1941 Buchanan House and adjacent fish house and bait store, the restaurant offers a wide range of grilled and fried seafood.

 The mooring docks are available on a first-come-first-served basis – as their tables are too – but it allows you to sail up in the early twilight, keenly looking for dolphins that inhabit these waters, but also warily keeping an eye out for alligators who slither through the undergrowth and float in the shallows, watching and waiting for stray treats and tasty morsels, which may be dropped by careless mariners collecting their dockside food deliveries.